doc4d/4d-web-studio/docs/ORDA/orda-classes.md

 When creating or editing data model classes, you must pay attention to the following rules:

-- Since they are used to define automatic DataClass class names in the **cs** [class store](Concepts/classes.md#class-stores), 4D tables must be named in order to avoid any conflict in the **cs** namespace.
+- Since they are used to define automatic DataClass class names in the **cs** [class store](Concepts/classes.md#class-stores), tables must be named in order to avoid any conflict in the **cs** namespace.
 In particular:
-	- Do not give the same name to a 4D table and to a [user class name](Concepts/classes.md#class-names).
-If such a case occurs, the constructor of the user class becomes unusable (a warning is returned by the compiler).
+	- Do not give the same name to a table and to a user class name.
+If such a case occurs, the constructor of the user class becomes unusable.
-	- Do not use a reserved name for a 4D table (e.g., "DataClass").
+	- Do not use a reserved name for a table (e.g., "DataClass").

-- When defining a class, make sure the [`Class extends`](Concepts/classes.md#class-extends-classnameclass) statement exactly matches the parent class name (remember that they're case sensitive).
+- When defining a class, make sure the [`Class extends`] statement exactly matches the parent class name (remember that they're case sensitive).
 For example, `Class extends EntitySelection` for an entity selection class.

 - You cannot instantiate a data model class object with the `new()` keyword (an error is returned).
 You must use a regular method as listed in the [`Instantiated by` column of the ORDA class table](#architecture).